+The performance of the Genworth Common Stock Fund has been influenced over the past several years by the proposed acquisition of Genworth by China Oceanwide Holdings Group Co., Ltd (China Oceanwide), among other factors.
 On April 6, 2021, Genworth's Board of Directors determined to terminate the Merger Agreement, based on its belief that China Oceanwide would not be able to close the transaction within a reasonable timeframe and in order for Genworth to pursue its strategic plan without restriction and without uncertainty regarding its ultimate ownership.

 Prior to January 2021, employees had the option of purchasing the Genworth Common Stock Fund.
 The Plan had contracted with Newport Trust Company (Newport) to act as an independent fiduciary and investment manager with respect to Genworth stock in the Plan.
-On January 8, 2021, Newport froze the Genworth Common Stock Fund due to uncertainty around the closing of the China Oceanwide transaction and the feasibility of Genworth executing other strategic plans.
-Accordingly, future investments or transfers into the fund were suspended indefinitely.
+On January 8, 2021, Newport, acting in its capacity as independent fiduciary, froze the Genworth Common Stock Fund.
+Participants may transfer assets out of the Genworth Common Stock Fund, but no participants, including those who are currently or were previously invested in the Genworth Common Stock Fund, can transfer amounts into the fund.
+Additionally, all future investments or transfers into the fund were suspended indefinitely.